stefanwalther/qwidget-documentation/README.md

-# qWidget.Documentation
+# qwidget-documentation

-> Public help for qWidget.
+> Public help for qWidget (Limited Public Beta).

 ## About
 Repository for generating the help for the "Limited Public Beta of qWidget".